 A delicious, healthy blend of old fashioned oats, nut milk, shredded carrots, dried cranberries, chia seeds, maple syrup, and spices then topped with a creamy greek yogurt maple “frosting.”
-These overnight oats taste just like a decadent piece of carrot cake but are actually really good for you.
+These taste just like a piece of carrot cake but are actually really good for you.
 Who says you can’t have your cake and eat it too?!?

 Even though Easter is over, I am still obsessing over carrot cake.
 I mean it’s a spring-time classic that needs more than one day of love… Amiright?!
 It’s one of my favorite treats this time of year!
 I love the combination of the dense, spiced cake with the decadent, tangy cream cheese frosting.
 It’s magical!